oidc-sweden/specifications/swedish-oidc-fed-profile.md

 request parameter `trust_chain` in OIDC requests.
 The challenge with this request parameter is that it imposes requirements on the receiving OP to check the consistency of its content.

-This profile includes requirements for Resolvers as the source of validated federation service data, making this `trust_chain` parameter obsolete.
-The OP is only expected to use this Resolver to obtain trusted federation service data, including trusted and processed metadata, as well as trusted and validated Trust Marks.
+This profile includes requirements for Resolvers as the source of validated federation service information, making this `trust_chain` parameter obsolete.
+The OP is only expected to use this Resolver to obtain trusted federation service information, including trusted and processed metadata, as well as trusted and validated Trust Marks.

 Implementations of this profile MUST NOT include the `trust_chain` parameter in OIDC requests.
 An OP